Skip to main content

 Skip table of contents

-This page explains the compliance changes related to MYOB Advanced Payroll for the 2024-25 tax year, along with procedures for supervisors or payroll administrators to prepare for the new tax year in MYOB Advanced Payroll.
+This page explains the compliance changes related to MYOB Acumatica — Payroll for the 2024-25 tax year, along with procedures for supervisors or payroll administrators to prepare for the new tax year in MYOB Acumatica — Payroll.

-If you'd like help with your end of tax year procedures, contact your MYOB Advanced Payroll consultant or email csenterprise@myob.com to book one of ours.
+If you'd like help with your end of tax year procedures, contact your MYOB Acumatica — Payroll consultant or email csenterprise@myob.com to book one of ours.

 Compliance changes for the 2024-25 tax year

 Below is the list of Inland Revenue (IR) changes for the New Zealand tax year 2024-2025, effective from 1st April 2024.
-There have been no changes PAYE, Kiwisaver or payday filing.
+There have been no changes to Kiwisaver or payday filing.

 For full details, see Tax rates for individuals on the IR website.

-To keep you compliant, when you open a pay with a physical pay date of 1 April 2024 or later, MYOB Advanced Payroll automatically applies these new tax rates and thresholds.
+To keep you compliant, when you open a pay with a physical pay date of 31 July 2024 or later, MYOB Acumatica — Payroll automatically applies these new tax rates and thresholds.

 ACC earner's levy rate and threshold changes